wordofwarning/wordofwarning.org/current/2016-turn/fri/index.md

 ![Lizzie Klotz](Lizzie-Klotz.jpg)

 **Lauren Tucker | *This is what we left behind***
-An autobiographical solo work in progress that responds to film footage of Lauren's great grandmother in 1964.
+An extract of an autobiographical solo work in progress that responds to film footage of Lauren's great grandmother in 1964.
 Starting with the question: *'What can we learn from the woman in our past?'* Lauren has explored her family heritage and drawn upon significant moments of her great grandmother's life to create a physical and theatrical response.
 This is an exploration of an ordinary woman from Liverpool, who had two daughters and a son, two husbands, two silver wedding anniversaries, and a collection of memories from all over the world.
 [Website](http://letucker6.wix.com/laurentuckerdance#!about/c2414)
 ![Lauren Tucker](lauren_tucker.jpg)